We’re currently a three-man operation, and couldn’t thank you enough for your interest in our past, present and future.

 However, me sharing these ideas has always been an ‘add-on’ to ViperChill, rather than something I really focused on updating on a frequent basis.

-Gaps was created to change that, and create a home for these ideas that plague my mind and almost distract me from what I’m already working on.
+Gaps was created to change that, and create a home for these ideas that plague my mind and distract me from what I’m already working on.

 Unlike previous attempts to inspire people with incredible business opportunities, I’m now sharing detailed action plans to go along with every opportunity, in the hope that people will take action and be successful.